 Tribal lenders, on the other hand, claim that they should be able to get away with their predatory practices by claiming tribal immunity.

-Tribal immunity is exactly what you think it is: the ability of a tribe to claim that they are immune to the laws and regulations of the United States because they are sovereign and independent nations unto themselves.
+Tribal immunity is exactly what it sounds like: the ability of a tribe to claim that they are immune to the laws and regulations of the United States because they are sovereign and independent nations unto themselves.
 Tribal lenders will use their “immunity” to thwart laws that are put into place to protect borrowers.
 For example, they will:

 - Charge interest rates that are far above state limits